 We run our kids to band practice, soccer practice, tennis lessons and dance class.
 We spend our weekends pacing along the sidelines of a game, or a match, or watching a dress rehearsal.
 Why do we do all this?
-What are colleges looking for when it comes to extra-curricular activities?
+Why do colleges care so much about students’ extra-curricular activities?

-I went to a friend’s son’s volleyball game the other day.
+I went to a friend’s son’s volleyball game recently.
 A 9th grader, he’s on his school’s varsity team.
 He and his teammates bumped, set and spiked their way to a three-game victory over a cross-town rival.

 When was the last time a co-worker consoled you when you lost that big account, or didn’t get the raise you expected?
 Or popped into your office to congratulate you on a stellar presentation?

-Students who participate in team sports, drama productions and group projects learn how to support each other.
-When they start college, these students will make great roommates, teammates, classmates and friends in their new home, on their new campus.
+Students who participate in team sports, drama productions and group projects – as well as other extra-curricular activities – learn how to support each other.
+When they start college, these students will have to operate in a new universe, in their new home, on their new campus.

-One of my former clients is most of the way through his freshman year at a small liberal arts college outside of Boston.
-An avid martial arts fan and practitioner before he left, he joined a loosely-knit group of students who get together in a basement and teach each other karate, jiu-jitsu, judo and krav maga.
+One of my clients is chose to attend a small liberal arts college outside of Boston.
+An avid martial arts fan and practitioner before he went to college, he joined a loosely-knit group of students who get together in a basement and teach each other karate, jiu-jitsu, judo and krav maga.
 Then they started teaching students who had no background at all in martial arts.
 They have developed a supportive community of people with a shared interest, expanding everyone’s horizons.

 THAT’S what colleges are looking for.
 Anyone can join a club, spend hours alone playing computer games or plucking at a guitar alone in their bedroom.
 Students who put in the time to get deeply involved and become leaders will be the kind of college students who enrich everyone else’s experience.
+Colleges are looking for students who will make good roommates, good teammates, good classmates (I actually heard that verbatim from a Princeton admissions officer!).
 It doesn’t matter if it’s sports, the arts or something else – it just matters that they care about it and put effort and time into it.